Oh Freedom! (grades 3-7)

 The booklist is part of what you purchase when you buy Oh Freedom! curriculum.

 So how can you know how much more you will spend?
-Aside from what you probably already have (like internet access, Netflix, Spotify and Amazon Prime), you will have to purchase books and maybe audiobooks (if you prefer).
+Aside from what you probably already have (like internet access, PBS Passport, Netflix, and Spotify), you will have to purchase books and maybe audiobooks (if you prefer).

 I did the math.
-If you purchase all the required books NEW from Amazon.com, it will cost about $210 for about 22 books.
-Not bad, considering all the other ways we have to get books for much less/free like used bookstores, libraries, and online libraries.
+If you purchase all the required books NEW from Amazon.com, it will cost a little over $300 for about 30 books.
+Don’t let that scare you.
+You’ll never regret investing in creating a robust and inclusive homeschool library.
+Also, consider all the other ways we have to get books for much less/free like used bookstores, libraries, and online libraries.
+The books in this curriculum are easy to come by.

 This curriculum was developed with the Themes of Social Studies (from NCSS) in mind.
 That said, every state has different homeschool regulations.
 I live in Texas which is one of the most deregulated states in which to homeschool.
 If you’re looking for your kids to draw pictures of the Niña, Pinta and Santa Maria, memorize dates and the names of all the presidents in order, this curriculum is not for you.